- Professor of Media and CommunicationDepartment of Theatre, Film and Television Studies - Teaching And Research

 Department of Theatre, Film and Television Studies

-I am a Fellow of the Royal Historical Society and of the Higher Education Academy and am an external examiner at the University of Stirling (MSc Media Management), Edge Hill University (BA Film, Television and Media), and Birkbeck, University of London (BA Film and Media).
-I have examined around 15 PhD theses as external examiner in universities in the UK and Australia.
+I am a Fellow of the Royal Historical Society and of the Higher Education Academy and am an external examiner at Birkbeck, University of London (BA Film and Media) and the University of Liverpool (BA Communication and Media).
+I have examined around 17 PhD theses as external examiner in universities in the UK and Australia.
 I have reviewed papers for Contemporary Wales, Critical Studies in Television, Media History and Twentieth Century British History together with book proposals for Routledge, Sage Publications and Palgrave-Macmillan.

 - Honorary Associate of the Centre for Media History, Maquarie University, Australia